saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 We can also use NAPALM to [configure devices](https://napalm.readthedocs.io/en/latest/support/index.html#configuration-support-matrix).

-When we do this, some of the options available to us are the following:
+We can choose to manipulate the configuration using either of:
-- replace: puts in a completely configuration and removes the all of the existing configuration
+- <b>replace</b>: puts in a completely configuration and removes the all of the existing configuration
-- merge: add configuration statements to the current configuration
+- <b>merge</b>: add configuration statements to the current configuration

+Using the previous methods to manipulate the configuration does not change the running, or active, configuration on the device.
+It alters a candidate (in Junos speak) configuration but it does not commit this.
+Once we have altered this candidate configuration, we can use the following NAPALM methods:
-- compare: see how the configuration would look _if_ you were to apply configuration statements.
+- <b>compare</b>: see how the configuration would look _if_ you were to apply configuration statements.
-- rollback: change the device configuration to a previous version
+- <b>rollback</b>: change the device configuration to a previous version
-- commit: apply any staged configuration changes to the device
+- <b>commit</b>: apply any staged configuration changes to the device
-- discard: abort configuration efforts and 'discard' the staged configuration
+- <b>discard</b>: abort configuration efforts and 'discard' the staged configuration

 As noted in the NAPALM documentation, not all options are available on every device and there are some caveats to using this.